kcibv/pyflange/README.md

     gap_height = gap_dist.ppf(0.95),    # maximum longitudinal gap height, 95% quantile
     gap_angle = gap_angle)              # longitudinal gap length

+# Assert if the flange-segment fails with failure mode B.
+# If not, an exception will be raised.
+fseg.validate(470e6, 450e6)
 ```

 > Notice that a consistent set of units of measurements has been used for inputs, namely: